Fleckism/SecurityPlus/My linked notes/pen test.md

 **Together, penetration testing and vulnerability assessment tools provide a detailed picture of the flaws that exist in an application and the risks associated with those flaws.**

+Attempts to exploit a vulnerability and can determine if a successful attack will allow attackers into the internal network

 #Ops
 - **Black box (or unknown environment)**
 - **White box (or known environment)**